Construction 3D printing: Second generation 2010–present

 In 2022, engineers reported the development of swarms of autonomous 3D-printing drones for additive manufacturing and repair.

 In 2022, Lennar and ICON constructed Wolf Ranch, a community of 3D printed homes and the largest in the US.

-In November 2022, researchers at the University of Maine Advanced Structures and Composites Center completed a 600 sqft home composed of modular sections printed from wood byproducts.
+In November 2022, researchers at the University of Maine Advanced Structures and Composites Center completed a 600 ft2 home composed of modular sections printed from wood byproducts.

 3D printing of the building envelope alone does not resolve time- and cost-intensive construction elements such as reinforcement, utilities, and interior finishes, which limits the overall competitiveness of the process compared to conventional methods in many scenarios.
 In response to these limitations, a second generation of construction 3D printing platforms is emerging.
 These systems combine additive manufacturing with complementary operations such as manipulation, cutting/drilling, placement, or inspection, using robotic automation, sensors, and artificial intelligence.
 In 2024–2025, pilot projects were demonstrated in Spain, including the inauguration of a building constructed using 3D printing, robotics, and artificial intelligence, with automated finishing and full regulatory certification.